resemble-studies/random/README.md

 695.0
 ```

-We could also initialise the `Random` class with our initial seed.
+We could also instantiate a new `Random` class with our initial seed.

 ```c++
 random = Random(initialSeed);